gitter-lab/t-cell-classification/README.md

 - [Nbviewer <img src="./plots/nbviewer_logo.png" height="16" align="bottom">](https://nbviewer.jupyter.org)  renders these notebooks as static HTML web pages.
 - [Binder <img src="./plots/binder_logo.png" height="16" align="bottom">](https://mybinder.org) hosts an executable environment for notebooks.
 - Three `conda` environment files are provided. `environment.yml` and `environment-windows.yml` include main dependencies with major versions for macOS/Linux and Windows respectively; `environment-complete.yml` provides a complete list of all packages and versions.
 - You can use `conda env create -f {environment.yml|environment-windows.yml|environment-complete.yml}` to install dependencies.
+- On Windows, the R package `ggpubr` must be installed separately after creating the conda environment with the command `Rscript -e "install.packages('ggpubr')"`.

 ## License
 The software is available under the BSD 3-Clause Clear License.